Lapricode/robotic_manipulators_playground/README.md

 ### Controlling the robotic manipulators - 4th menu

-In the picture below, there is the original Asgard GUI from the "Thor" open source project (the right side, it can be found here: http://thor.angel-lm.com/documentation/control-software) and my suggestion (the left side).
-The menu is heavily inspired from the Asgard program structure.
+In the picture below, there is the original Asgard GUI from the "Thor" open source project (the right side, it can be found here: http://thor.angel-lm.com/documentation/control-software) and mine suggested GUI (the left side).
+It is the fourth menu of the program, with a structure heavily inspired from the Asgard software.
+It includes three submenus: the first sets up a serial communication with the Arduino, allowing users to choose available ports and transmission rates, and monitor connection status.
+The second is a serial monitor displaying commands sent to and from the Arduino, with options for automated messages, shortcuts, and clearing or expanding the monitor window.
+The third submenu controls the robot manipulator’s joints and end-effector, enabling flexible command inputs and adjustments, with the ability to send commands individually or in batches.

 ![image](https://github.com/user-attachments/assets/4da05154-e8e3-43e2-ae6d-dde2ab3aeadb)